wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (e) be involved in decisions about who will provide goods or services to recipients of grants of net proceeds from class 4 gambling conducted by a corporate society that operates at the venue (whether or not the net proceeds derive from that venue) if the goods or services constitute at least part of the authorised purpose for which net proceeds were granted.

-    (2) A key person in relation to a venue who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) A key person in relation to a venue who contravenes this section commits an offence and is liable on conviction to a fine not exceeding $10,000\.

-    (3) A key person in relation to an operator's licence or the holder of a class 4 operator's licence who knowingly allows a key person in relation to a venue to contravene this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (3) A key person in relation to an operator's licence or the holder of a class 4 operator's licence who knowingly allows a key person in relation to a venue to contravene this section commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 113(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 113(3): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 114 Regulations regarding application or distribution of net proceeds from class 4 gambling